Congress of Lateral Skull Base Surgery Temporal Bone Course

 Course Description

 The temporal bone constitutes one of the most anatomically complex locations in the human body.
-For this reason, a comprehensive knowledge of the complex three dimensional anatomy of this region is vital for achieving successful surgical outcomes.
-The principle aim of the Annual Congress is to provide comprehensive cognitive and skills training for the safe and efficient completion of lateral skull base approaches.
-After a successful inaugural session in May 2018, this year’s course will be the 4th iteration of the Congress!
+For this reason, a comprehensive knowledge of the complex three-dimensional anatomy of this region is vital for achieving successful surgical outcomes.
+The principal aim of the annual congress is to provide comprehensive cognitive and skills training for the safe and efficient completion of lateral skull base approaches.
+After a successful inaugural session in May 2018, this year’s course will be the 5th iteration of the congress!

-This year, we are pleased to welcome two guest faculty representing ENT/Neurotology (Daniel Lee) and Neurosurgery (Ian Dunn).
-In addition to our standard training regimen on traditional lateral skull base approaches, Drs.
-Lee and Dunn will join our Barrow team in providing didactics and skills training on special topics in lateral skull base surgery.
-The focus of the fourth congress will be on Auditory Brainstem Implantation and advanced combined petrosal approaches.
+This year, we are pleased to welcome two guest faculty representing ENT/Neurotology (Tom Roland).
+In addition to offering our standard training regimen on traditional lateral skull base approaches, we will welcome Dr. Roland to help provide didactics and skills training on special topics in lateral skull base surgery.
+The focus of the fifth congress will be on auditory brainstem implantation and advanced combined petrosal approaches.

 Course Participants